YunoHost-Apps/weblate_ynh/README.md

 An admin user is created at installation, the login is what you provided at installation, the password is **weblate**.

+## Weblate 3.0 upgrade

+This upgrade is a major one, remember to read this page before upgrading: https://docs.weblate.org/en/latest/admin/upgrade.html#upgrade-3

+After upgrading:

+ * All existing users and groups have been migrated to new model.
+ * Any per user permissions are removed, please assign users to appropriate groups and roles to grant them permissions.
+ * Any custom groups will not have any permissions after upgrade, please grant the permissions again.

 ## Github

 You'll need to give weblate a github user and a token.
 Please read [github's documentation about token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).